jowharshamshiri/ws/docs/getting-started.md

 # Getting Started with Workspace

 This guide will help you get up and running with the Workspace tool suite quickly.
-Learn the core concepts and basic usage patterns for all four tools.
+Learn the core concepts and basic usage patterns for all tools via the unified `ws` binary.

 ## What is Workspace?

 Workspace is a suite of command-line utilities for developers and system administrators:

-- **refac**: Recursive string replacement in file names and contents
+- **ws refactor**: Recursive string replacement in file names and contents
-- **scrap**: Local trash can for files you want to delete
+- **ws scrap**: Local trash can for files you want to delete
-- **unscrap**: File restoration and undo operations
+- **ws unscrap**: File restoration and undo operations
-- **st8**: Automatic version management via git hooks
+- **ws st8**: Automatic version management via git hooks
+- **ws ldiff**: Line difference visualization for pattern recognition

 ## Installation